electron/electron/docs/api/crash-reporter.md

 Returns all uploaded crash reports.
 Each report contains the date and uploaded ID.

+### `crashReporter.setExtraParameters(extra)`

+* `extra` Object - An object you can define that will be sent along with the report.
+Only string properties are sent correctly, Nested objects are not supported.

+Updates the extra value that will be sent along with the report.
+This allows you to add extra data while the crashReporter is already started.
+It could be possible that you did not have access to certain data while you wanted to start the crashReporter.

 ## crash-reporter Payload

 The crash reporter will send the following data to the `submitURL` as